Lawsuit: Maryland Jail Only Let Christians Apply for Chaplain Position - Legal Reader

 Of course, Prison Ministry of America’s employment test appears problematic insofar as its contract with the county is concerned.

-Bridges’ lawsuit, for instance, makes the obvious argument that the ministry’s religious test is illegal under the First Amendment’s Establish Clause, which prohibits government from establishing a state religion.
+Bridges’ lawsuit, for instance, makes the obvious argument that the ministry’s religious test is illegal under the First Amendment’s Establishment Clause, which prohibits government from establishing a state religion.

 However, Prison Ministry of America Executive Director Mark Maciel told the Baltimore Sun that non-Christians can still apply to work as chaplains: in fact, Maciel said the company already has several Muslims serving in the same position.